 - History of food allergies: If you develop an allergy to any new food, then you must avoid having brewer’s yeast.
 Those with allergies towards mushrooms, a type of fungus, should preferably avoid brewer’s yeast since yeast is a fungus too.

 - Diabetes: Brewer’s yeast can lead to a sudden drop in blood sugar among diabetics who are on medication.
-Therefore, do not consume brewer’s yeast without doctor’s consultation if you have diabetes.
+Therefore, do not consume brewer’s yeast without a doctor’s consultation if you have diabetes.
 However, when consumed in correct dosages as prescribed by the doctor, the yeast can be beneficial for pregnant women with diabetes.

 - Having medicines for depression: Do not mix antidepressants with brewer’s yeast, which contains a compound called tyramine.
 Tyramine can react with monoamine oxidase inhibitors (MAOIs)iXA class of antidepressant medications used to treat psychiatric disorders, such as major depression. and increase blood pressure, thus putting the person at the risk of a heart attack or stroke.

 - Inflammatory bowel disease (IBD): Those with inflammatory bowel disease (IBD), especially Crohn’s diseaseiXChronic inflammatory condition of the gastrointestinal tract causing a range of digestive symptoms. , should not have yeast as it causes excessive flatulenceiXRelease of gasses of the digestive system from the rectum. and may lead to severe abdominal pain and discomfort.

 - Do not mix with other galactagogues: If you are taking other galactagogues, then stop their consumption before having brewer’s yeast.
 Having multiple galactagogues together may cause a reaction and complicate things.

 - Avoid in some cases: If you are prone to excessive flatulence, then you must consult a doctor before having brewer’s yeast.
 Those with a history of migraine should avoid yeast since a headache is one of its side effects.
 People with goutiXComplex arthritis characterized by stiff, painful, and swollen joints. should also avoid this yeast since it can cause protein overload.
 Individuals on antifungal medication and a high protein diet should consult a physician before having brewer’s yeast.